Student Hearing Panel

 If lawyers are present during the hearing, they may not play an active role in the process.

 OSCCR, when necessary, provides accommodations with respect to concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, respondent or student organization.

 There may be an audio recording of the hearing to be housed in OSCCR database.
 The recordings are the property of the University of Minnesota Duluth and no other recordings may be made of the hearings.

 Notice of Formal Hearing Outcome

 The Respondent will receive written notification of the outcome of a hearing no later than five business days after the hearing.
-The complainant will be notified of the outcome of a hearing consistent with federal law as in sexual and physical assaults.
-All outcomes will be sent via UMD email address only.
+In sexual misconduct cases and cases involving physical violence, complainants will be notified of the hearing outcome.
+All outcomes will be sent via UMD email.

 Preparing for a Hearing